slowernews/wisdom-tldr/README.md

 - [On beauty](#on-beauty)

 ###TL;DR

-###3 rules for life: fuck, don't give a fuck and don't be fucked over.
+3 rules for life: fuck, don't give a fuck and don't be fucked over.

-###A practical advice: have more than one kid.
+One practical advice: have more than one kid.